 Jess Murray founded Tap Rhythm Project in 2006.
 Jess is a professional Tap Dance performer, teacher and educator who works collaboratively with musicians to create original performance work.

 Her inspiration comes from ‘Hoofing’, which places musicality, improvisation and self-expression at the heart of the tap dancer’s craft.
 She is known for her work producing and hosting tap jams (Tap Rhythm Project, London Tap Jam, Tap Dance Festival UK) which she has done for many years.

-As a guest soloist improviser, Jess has appeared twice at the Purcell Rooms as part of London Jazz Festival with Heather Cornell and Andy Milne and Bandwidth and again with Andrew Nemr and Junior Laniyan as part of the Michele Drees Jazz Tap Project with whom she also performed as part of the opening act for the legendary John Hendrix at Ronnie Scotts.
+As a guest soloist tap dance improviser, Jess has appeared twice at the Purcell Rooms as part of London Jazz Festival with Heather Cornell and Andy Milne and Bandwidth in Finding Synaesthesia (2007) and again with Andrew Nemr and Ademola Junior Laniyan as part of the Michele Drees Jazz Tap Project (2013) with whom she also performed at Ronnie Scotts Jazz Club (2010).
+Jess has created and performed original material as part of trio Untold Rhythm and Tap Rhythm Project.

 Jess appeared as a Clog dancer with sell out show The Lock In Dance Show in three UK tours, a run at Glastonbury Avalon Stage and the Edinburgh Fringe.
 She has also worked for French pyrotechnic and percussion company Les Commandos Percu, performing in France, Belgium, Holland and collaborating to create On the Night Shift for the Olympic Opening Ceremony at Windermere and Paralympics Closing Ceremony in 2012.

 Jess has over 15 years teaching experience in Further Education, Higher Education, schools and community settings and was resident tap teacher at The Liverpool Institute for the Performing Arts (LIPA) between 2005-2010.